microbuilderz/AWS/CoudPractitioner/AWS-course.md

 - AWS **Health DashBoard**
 - HyperVisorLayer
 - Resource Group
-- AWS **Acceptable Use Policy** The Acceptable Use Policy describes prohibited uses of the web services offered by Amazon Web Services, Inc. and its affiliates (the “Services”) and the website located at http://aws.amazon.com (the “AWS Site”).
-This policy is present at [aup](https://aws.amazon.com/aup/) and is updated on a need basis by AWS.

 - **Elasticity** is The ability to acquire resources as you need and release when they are no longer needed is termed as Elasticity of the Cloud.
 With cloud computing, you don’t have to over-provision resources upfront to handle peak levels of business activity in the future.
 Instead, you provision the number of resources that you need.
 You can scale these resources up or down instantly to grow and shrink capacity as your business needs change.
 - **Agility** refers to the ability to rapidly develop, test and launch software applications that drive business growth Another way to explain "Agility" - AWS provides a massive global cloud infrastructure that allows you to quickly innovate, experiment and iterate.
 Instead of waiting weeks or months for hardware, you can instantly deploy new applications.
 This ability is called Agility.
 - **Reliability** - Refers to the ability of a system to recover from infrastructure or service disruptions, by dynamically acquiring computing resources to meet demand, and mitigate disruptions.